stevenlusonggao/stevenlusonggao/README.md

 # 💫 About Me:
 Hello, my name is Steven, and I am a research professional with a keen focus on data science and software development.
 Having a background in equity research and data analysis, I have honed my skills in constructing quantitative models, performing data analysis utilizing Python and SQL, and teaming up with colleagues to create innovative trading strategies.
-I am enthusiastic about leveraging data and technology to influence business decisions, and I am continually seeking new opportunities to broaden my expertise in data analysis and software development, particularly in the context of a data science role.
+I am enthusiastic about leveraging data and technology in the context of finance, and I am continually seeking new opportunities to broaden my expertise.

 # 💻 Tech Stack: